 OACETT has detailed information about the application process and the certification process on our website including detailed frequently asked questions and exam information.
-We have the following brochures available in hardcopy, as well as placed on the website in the Be a Certified Professional section.
+We have the following brochures available in hardcopy, as well as on our website in the Publications sub-menu under About us.

+- The Road to Certification

+- Join OACETT Build Your Career

-- New Applicant FAQ Certification Answers - Join OACETT Build Your Career
+- New Applicant FAQ Certification Answers